Nayggets/Axolotl/Axolotl.md

 L type is a group of logical instruction it regroup all the instruction to do logical calculus.

-### S type
+### I type

-S type is a group of logical instruction to set a immediate value to a register
+I type is a group of logical instruction to set a immediate value to a register

 ### M type